Pest Control for Mice - How to Get Rid of Mice

 Mouse poison bait is relatively cheap and easy to use.
 All is needed is to get the mice to eat it.
 It is usually in the form of cereal food.
-The advantage of poison is that it does not have to be reset like the traps.
-You simply put it down let it do its job.
+The advantage to use poison as pest control for mice is that it does not have to be reset like the traps.
+You simply put it down and let it do its job.

 Get Help from a Mice Control Specialist

-This may be initially more costly than using DIY options, but it is the fastest way to get rid of mice.
-Trained and experienced professionals will save you the effort and reduce the risks to you family’s health and property damage.
+This may be initially more costly than DIY options, but it is the fastest way to eliminate mice.
+Trained and experienced professionals will save you the effort and reduce the risks to your family’s health and property damage.

-For all these reasons it may be preferable to consult a professional Pest Controller who will know exactly who to handle each situation in order to achieve complete mice control.
+For all these reasons, it may be preferable to consult a professional Pest Controller who will know precisely how to handle each situation to achieve complete mice control.

-Owl Pest Control Technicians are qualified and work with the most effective rodent control products available for professional use.
+Pest Control for mice is the day-to-day work of Owl Pest Control’s Technicians, who are qualified and work with the most effective rodent control products available for professional use.
 They have decades of experience and knowledge required to get rodents quickly from any tricky area around your home or office, e.g.:

 - Mice inside walls, behind plasterboards, or mice nests in insulation materials;

-- Scrabbling/scratching noises in the ceiling indicating the presence of mice, even if you cannot see them (this can be treated);
+- Scrabbling/scratching noises in the ceiling indicate the presence of mice, even if you cannot see them (this can be treated);

 - Mice living under floorboards, getting access through wiring or pipework;